kala13x/smake/README.md

 ![alt tag](https://github.com/kala13x/smake/blob/master/smake.png)

 ### Config file
 If you are so lazy and you wont to run smake anytime with arguments, you can write small config file and arguments will be parsed from it.
-SMake will search config file at current working directory with name `smake.cfg` or you can specify full path for config file with argument `-c`.
+SMake will search config file at current working directory with name `smake.json` or you can specify full path for config file with argument `-c`.
 Config file example:
 ```
-LIBS -lpthread
+{
+    "build": {
+        "name": "libxutils.a",
+        "outputDir": "./obj",
-FLAGS -g -O2 -Wall
+        "flags": "-g -O2 -Wall -D_XSOCK_USE_SSL",
-CXX 0
+        "libs": "-lpthread -lssl -lcrypto",
+        "excludes": [
+            "./examples"
+        ]
+    },
+    "install": {
+        "binaryDir": "/usr/lib",
+        "headerDir": "/usr/include/xutils"
+    }
+}
 ```

 ### Feel free to fork